 5 Reasons to Wear a Miraculous Medal

-You’ve probably prayed with a Prayer of Miraculous Medal before.
+You’ve probably seen a Miraculous Medal before.
 The symbol, Mary the Virgin Mother on one side and an M with a cross through it surrounded by stars on the other side, is commonly worn as a necklace.
 It’s also incorporated into many rosaries.

 While these medals aren’t supposed to be the good-luck charm that many well-meaning but misinformed people take them to be, there are some good reasons to wear one if you don’t already.